Associate Degree vs. Bachelor’s Degree: Which is Right For You?

 Career Opportunities

 Some careers require a bachelor’s degree (or an advanced degree), while training for other careers is complete with an associate degree.
 For example, if you want to be a teacher, you’re going to need to complete a bachelor’s degree program.
 However, some other careers, such as nursing and many medical technology fields, can be started with an associate degree.
 The good news is that you can generally apply most of your credits earned in your associate degree program to a bachelor’s degree if you decide later than you want to earn a four-year degree.
-Most individuals will find more opportunities for advancement along their career path with a four-year versus a two-year degree.
+Most individuals will find more opportunities for career advancement along their career path with a four-year versus a two-year degree.

 While the job market is definitely skewed in the job seeker’s favor right now, that is likely to change at some point during your career.
 When there is a large supply of applicants for a few jobs, employers often use education as a way of filtering out applicants.
 In that case, a person with a four-year degree would have an advantage over a person with similar experience and a two-year degree.